Link Between Mitochondrial DNA and Autism

 The study was funded by Cornell University, the National Science Foundation, the National Institutes of Health, and the ENN Science and Technology Development Company.

-*This information is from an external source (Cornell University).
+(i)Source/Reference: Cornell University.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.